✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Customer support

-Search by customer email, see full order history with status at a glance, and update status inline while on a call.
+Search by email, see full order history with status at a glance, and update status inline mid-call.
+Customer-lookup data shows lifetime spend without a second screen.

 Questions